Reddy206/elastic-search-demo/README.md

 # Table of Contents

-Prerequisites
+1.Prerequisites
-Setup
+2. Setup
-Configuration
+3. Configuration
-Running the Application
+4. Running the Application
-API Endpoints
+5. API Endpoints
-Sample Requests and Responses
+6. Sample Requests and Responses
-Contributing
+7. Contributing
-License
+8. License

 # Prerequisites
 Java 8 or higher installed on your machine.